Background Image

 BSc, PhD

-Helen has worked as a hydrogeologist for more than 30 years.
-She spent 16 years with the British Geological Survey in the UK and Botswana, followed by another 16 with Aqualinc Research Ltd in Christchurch.
+Helen has worked as a hydrogeologist for more than 30 years, including 16 years with the British Geological Survey in the UK and Botswana, and 16 years with Aqualinc Research Ltd in Christchurch.

-Helen has been involved as an expert witness in many hearings and court cases, usually assessing impacts on groundwater quality from various activities, including industrial activities, land use intensification and quarry/clean filling.
-She is a Chartered Geologist (Geological Society of London) and a Senior Adjunct Lecturer at the University of Canterbury.
-She was on the executive committee of the New Zealand Hydrological Society for around 10 years and was a Visiting Research Associate with the British Geological Survey for six years.
+Helen has served as an expert witness in hearings and court cases, evaluating groundwater quality impacts from industrial activities and land use.
+She is a Chartered Geologist with the Geological Society of London and a Senior Adjunct Lecturer at the University of Canterbury.